Adaptive Nonlinear Control of a Bicopter with Unknown Dynamics: Adaptive Dynamic Input-Output Linearizing Control

 where

 and

 Since $x$ and $u$ are assumed to be known, the signals $\Psi$ and $\Phi$ can be computed online.
 However, $\dot x$ is unknown.
-To avoid the requirement of $\dot x$, we filter \eqref{eq:extended_system_linear_para} with an asymptotically stable filter $R(s)$ to obtain the linear regressor
+To avoid the requirement of $\dot x$, we filter \eqref{eq:extended_system_linear_para} with a strictly proper filter $R(s)$ to obtain the linear regressor

 where